Detroit arts and culture

 - Strengthening the local artist community.

-- And identifying ways to incorporate arts and cultural activities across the spectrum of our work in Detroit.
+- Identifying ways to incorporate arts and cultural activities across the spectrum of our work in Detroit.

 We provide unrestricted operating support to small, mid-size and large organizations in the performing, visual and literary arts in metro Detroit’s three-county region.
 Assistance is also available to institutions engaged in arts service, education and broadcasting.

-Since 2007, we have provided $15.3 million in operating support to 81 small, mid-size and large organizations in Wayne, Oakland and Macomb counties.
-In 2012, we awarded $4.24 million over two years to 66 organizations.
+Since 2007, we have provided $19.4 million in operating support to small, mid-size and large organizations in Wayne, Oakland and Macomb counties.
+In 2014, we awarded $4.1 million over two years to nearly 60 organizations.

-Through the Kresge Artist Fellowships, we seek to advance the art forms and professional careers of artists from the visual, performing and literary arts and to elevate the profile of the artistic community.
+Through the Kresge Artist Fellowships, we seek to advance the art forms and professional careers of artists from dance/music, film/theatre, literary arts and visual arts and to elevate the profile of the artistic community.

-Each year, we provide funding for 12 to 24 fellowships of $25,000 each.
+Each year, we provide funding of $25,000 each for 18 fellowships.
 They are awarded to visual, performing and literary artists living and working in metropolitan Detroit.